Crisis at the Socialist Worker 2013 : Echoes of the Healy Sect 1985

 The crisis and its aftermath finished the WRP.
 It released the shackles so we were now free to think and develop our conceptions and to use our energies in new, more productive, directions.
 Dare I say, socialist directions.
 At the time, Healy’s sidekicks insisted that he was a victim of a “secret state within the state” conspiracy, i.e. MI5, Special Branch, “dark forces”, etc. but no concrete evidence was ever presented for wider inspection by the labour movement.
 I recall that years earlier the party put out a half-hysterical, semi-paranoid publication titled “Britain’s State within the State” as if none of us were aware that the state power of capital has an intelligence service, MI5, a secret police, paid assassins, etc. A soldier dressed in camouflage stood menacingly in front of 10 Downing Street on the front cover.

-They also defended Healy on the grounds of so-called “revolutionary morality” which gave him a licence to commit any sin under the sun because he was “the great revolutionary leader”.
+They also defended Healy on grounds which gave him a licence to commit any sin under the sun because he was “the great revolutionary leader”.
 When Cliff Slaughter in opposition to Healy – at a meeting in London – quoted Lenin on morality, Healy et al accused him of purveying bourgeois morality (such accusations will ring a bell with those currently fighting the ‘elect’ in the SWP) until he actually stated subsequently to the full meeting that he had just quoted from Lenin.
 This exposed how far Healy & Co had actually moved away from ‘their’ Lenin on questions of morality.
 For Healy et al, Lenin was infallible, indisputable gospel.
 Nobody critiqued Lenin.
 Volumes 14 and 38 of the Collected Works were treated like divine revelation.
 To critique Lenin was like a devoted Catholic heretically accusing the Pope of having gay orgies with the cardinals in the Vatican.
 It automatically invited the accusation of “revisionist” or even something worse.
 Looking at both these volumes, there is plenty in them which is actually open to critique.
 Certainly, for example, the notion of thought being a “photograph” of the world etc, in volume 14 and even Lenin’s study of Hegel’s dialectics in volume 38 which, in my humble opinion, sometimes verges on the mechanistic.

 Corin Redgrave (the now dead brother of the still living actress Vanessa) caused uproar in a meeting in Scotland when he praised what he called Healy’s “achievements” and said that, quote, “If this is the work of a rapist, then let’s recruit more rapists” unquote.